 .eslintrc) to partially assist.
 However some developers might not have text-editors configured, so code style may need to be tidied.

 Usually do such changes in a totally separate pull request.

-At GitHub keep the “branches” area tidy.
+At GitHub keep the “branches” area tidy and prune the unnecessary branches.
 Of course some may need to remain, but many branches can be deleted after their pull requests have been merged.

 Follow-up with outstanding pull requests.